dipta007/codeforce-code-downloader_gym_regular/README.md

 Give your username and password
 ```

-And
+And,

 ```
-Go for a meal or workout
+Go for a coffee or workout
 Coming home you will see all your accepted codes in a arranged way :)
 ```
 ## Built With